The Lawrence Hall of Science

 Gene editing is a cutting-edge frontier of science, but how does it work?
 Explore the exciting biotechnology field and learn how scientists use CRISPR to accurately and efficiently change organisms’ genes accurately and efficiently.
 This program also explores ethics in the applications of gene editing.
 Non-residential with Optional Residential Add-on

 Have you ever wondered what it takes to be a Marine Biologist?
 In this residential program, travel to UC Santa Cruz to step into the shoes of a biologist and experience firsthand the investigative work, exciting discovery, and fun of ocean science.
-Parents are invited to teen presentations at 2 p.m. on Friday.
-U.C.
-Santa Cruz, Residential Only
+You will pursue your own research into the local ecosystem, determine investigative parameters, collect and analyze data, and visualize and present your findings.
+UC Santa Cruz, Residential Only

-Are you curious about college life on campus?
-This optional add-on experience will further demystify the college experience and boost teens’ confidence for their unique pathway to college and beyond.
-Teens will engage in additional after-hours content related to college life, meet current students, and become more familiar with all aspects of life on any campus, including personal insider experiences that our RAs will share.
-View photos of campus housing Unit 2 to see where teens will be staying.
+Are you curious about life on a college campus?
+This optional add-on experience will further demystify the college experience and boost teens’ confidence for navigating their own unique college pathway.
+Teens will engage in additional after-hour content related to college life, meet current students, and become more familiar with all aspects of life on any campus.

-Optional Residential Add-on can only be purchased in conjunction with a daytime Teen Research Program offered during the same week.
+Residential Add-on must be purchased with a daytime STEM program during the same week.

 Financial aid application now closed.The cancelation date has passed.
 Refunds are no longer available.